What Is Event Security?

 3. Pinpoint Any Specific Concerns

-We’ve alluded throughout our event security checklist to the specifics of your event, and this is the ideal opportunity to consider those.
-Across our extensive work with Buzz Bingo, we’ve continually seen evolving risk factors, with each event in the calendar offering new opportunities to refine the approach we take to securing events.
+We’ve alluded to the specifics of your event throughout our event security checklist, and this is the ideal opportunity to consider them.
+Throughout our extensive work with Buzz Bingo, we’ve continually seen evolving risk factors, from changing guest lists and target audiences to fluctuating seasonal schedules, all of which have been taken in stride.

-That always starts with recognising the main issues first, before getting more in-depth and looking at what specific security concerns there are for your event.
+That always starts with recognising the main issues first, before getting more in-depth and looking at the specific security concerns for your event.
 For example, if you’re running a food festival, you’ll likely have already thought about where people are likely to stop and sample the cuisine, as well as toilets, entrances, and exits.

 However, what you might not have thought about are the specifics of your event.
-Take the time to look at areas that could cause a bottleneck (narrow walkways or paths between vendors, for example), as well as any points you’d be particularly concerned about damaging (for instance, listed buildings are a big consideration if you’re throwing an event in a park).
+Take the time to look at areas that could cause a bottleneck (narrow walkways or paths between vendors, for example), as well as any points you’d be particularly concerned about damaging (listed buildings are a big consideration if you’re throwing an event in a park, for instance).

-For more general advice, one of the key event security tips we can give – and one that so many overlook – is to account for the time of year.
+For more general advice, one of the key event security best practices we can highlight – and one that so many overlook – is to account for the time of year.

-Wet or icy weather can mean a greater risk of slips and trips, which can quickly overwhelm any first aid facilities you have on site.
+Wet or icy weather can increase the risk of slips and trips, which can quickly overwhelm any first aid facilities you have on site.
 Similarly, the warm weather can lead to overindulgence, most notably with alcohol.
 That in turn leads to more trouble and difficulties, especially with crowd control.

-By considering that now, you’re able to cement it as one of your event security officers’ duties and ensure that there’s adequate coverage where you’re most concerned.
+By considering this now, you can cement it as one of your event security officers’ duties and ensure adequate coverage where you’re most concerned.

 4. Use Our Calculations To Work Out Officer Numbers